Anicky/Curvation/README.md

 ### Prerequisites

-You need git to clone the Curvation repostory.
+You need git to clone the Curvation repository.
 You can get git from [http://git-scm.com/](http://git-scm.com/).

 We also use a number of node.js tools to initialize Curvation.
 You must have node.js and